WorldHistoricalGazetteer/place/README.md

 sudo chmod +x ./*.sh && sudo ./deploy.sh local
 ```

+Local deployments can be accessed in a browser at <a href="http://localhost:8000" target="_blank">http://localhost:8000</a>.

 ### Re-deploy Services

 To re-deploy services after making changes to their configuration files, run the `deploy-services.sh` script: